MicrosoftDocs/Advertising-docs/BingAds/scripts/get-started.md

 ms.topic: "article"
 ---

-# Get Started With Bing Ads Scripts
+# Get Started With Microsoft Advertising Scripts

 [!INCLUDE[preview-note](./includes/preview-note.md)]

-Accessing your Bing Ads data with Bing Ads Scripts is easy.
+Accessing your Microsoft Advertising data with Scripts is easy.
 Just follow these instructions and you'll be accessing your data in no time.

-1. Sign in to [Bing Ads](https://secure.bingads.microsoft.com/) or [Bing Ads Sandbox](https://sandbox.bingads.microsoft.com/).
+1. Sign in to [Microsoft Advertising](https://secure.ads.microsoft.com/) or [Microsoft Advertising Sandbox](https://sandbox.ads.microsoft.com/).
 2. From the **Campaigns** tab click **Bulk Operations** (in the left navigation panel).
 3. Click **Create and manage scripts**.
 4. Click **Create script**.